x1a02/x1a02/README.md

 ### 👋 Hi, I’m [@x1a02](https://github.com/x1a02)

 #### 🔍 **About Me**
-Cybersecurity enthusiast and coder focused on developing Command and Control (C2) systems.
-Passionate about learning and collaborating on innovative cybersecurity projects.
+I’m passionate about cybersecurity and coding, with a focus on developing C2 systems.
+I’m eager to learn and collaborate on innovative cybersecurity projects.

-#### 🌱 **Currently Learning**
+#### 🌱 **Currently Learning & Interests**
-- Java
-- C
+- **Programming Languages:** Java, C
-- Domain Penetration Testing
+- **Security Focus:** Domain Penetration Testing, Developing C2 systems

-#### 🎯 **Interests**
-- Cybersecurity
-- Coding
+- **General Interests:** Cybersecurity, Coding
-- Developing C2 systems

 #### 🤝 **Looking to Collaborate On**
 - Self-developed C2 projects